Palfrqui000/readme2/README.md

-# ReadMeGenerator
+# ReadME Generator
   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  A gnerator that prompts users with a questionaire to pre build a professional ReadME
+  This ReadME Generator will generate a ReadME file for the user.

   ## Table of Contents
   * [Installation](#installation)